magical-mishka/tcw-chrome-extension/README.md

 * v1.1.0.2 - Opens sidebar in new tab where pages are not refreshed or have no URL.
 * v1.1.0.3 - No longer initiates the extension on update
 * v1.1.0.4 - Resolved bug where multiple buttons showed up on paper.js - related to CodeMirror.
 Also Added URI encoding exception for apostraphe in page title
+* v1.1.0.5 - Resolved formatting issue on dev.to where a background was forced on the button parent div.
+And made `img` inside it `inline-block`.

 ## CONTRIBUTE